 23. Rollinia fruit

-This strange looking fruit with nubby skin encases white creamy flesh with a custardy taste similar to Cherimoya and other apple custard type fruits.
+Of all the exotic fruits of Hawaii, this strange and spiky Hawaiian fruit is really odd.
+The funky nubby skin encases white creamy flesh with a custardy taste similar to Cherimoya and other apple custard type fruits.
 It’s easy to cut or manually open the skin when it is soft to the touch and starts to change color from green to lighter green and yellow and ready to eat.
 Rollinia has a short shelf life and need to be eaten right away when it is ripe or it starts to turn black and the fruit is grainy and mushy.
 Save the seeds if you want to try growing your own Rollinia fruit when is easy from seed.